Real Python vs DataCamp: Which Fits Your Python Learning Goals?

 • Test Real Python: Start a free trial and tackle a real project to experience the depth of content, then join Office Hours to see how direct access to Python professionals can accelerate your progress.
 You’ll quickly see if this approach helps you build the expertise you’re looking for.

-• Test Codecademy Pro: Start a free trial and work through a concrete task (like the JSON schema exercise) to feel the interactive learning experience and explore how the career features align with your goals.
-You’ll discover whether the breadth and structure match your needs.
+• Test DataCamp Premium: Start a free trial and work through a data science track to experience the browser-based learning environment and explore how the certifications align with your career goals.
+You’ll discover whether the data science focus matches your needs.

 Choose the platform where you make the most progress during your trial, and cancel within the trial period if it doesn’t deliver the results you need.